 “Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment.” :-Gautam Buddha

-The National Symbol of India was adopted from an Ashoka Pillar originally found here in Sarnath.
-The Lion Capital of Ashoka is a sculpture of four lions sitting back to back, along with the ‘Dharm Chakra’ (Wheel of Dharma/ Ashoka Chakra, having 24 spokes) placed on top and installed on top of a pillar (Stupa, Stambh).
+The emblem of India was derived from an Ashoka Pillar discovered in Sarnath.
+The Lion Capital of Ashoka is a statue featuring four lions seated back to back, as well as the ‘Dharm Chakra’ (Wheel of Dharma/ Ashoka Chakra, with 24 spokes) positioned on top and mounted on a pillar (Stupa, Stambh).

-Ashoka installed the famous Ashoka Pillar here which was broken down by Turk and Islamic intruders.
-Remains of the pillar could be still found in its original location with the inscriptions in Brahmi script.
-The Lion Capital and Ashoka Chakra have been kept safe in the adjoining museum of Archeology.
-The four lions represent power, courage, confidence and pride.
-It also depicts Ashoka’s rule spread out in four directions.
-Besides the lions, the pillar also has a horse, a bull, an elephant and a lion, signifying the different states of Buddha’s life.
-The monolithic polished Chunar sandstone pillar is 15.25 m high (0.71 m diameter at the base and 0.56 at the top).
+Emperor Ashoka erected the renowned Ashoka Pillar at this site, which was destroyed by Turk and Islamic invaders.
+The remnants of the pillar can still be seen at its original location, bearing inscriptions in Brahmi script.
+The Lion Capital and Ashoka Chakra are preserved in the adjacent Archaeology museum.
+The four lions symbolize power, courage, confidence, and pride, as well as Ashoka’s rule extending in all four directions.
+In addition to the lions, the pillar also features a horse, a bull, an elephant, and a lion, representing the various stages of Buddha’s life.
+The monolithic polished Chunar sandstone pillar stands at a height of 15.25 meters, with a diameter of 0.71 meters at the base and 0.56 meters at the top.

-Sarnath is located 10 Km from Varanasi of Uttar Pradesh in India The Dhamek Stupa (44 m in height and 28 m in diameter) was erected by Emperor Ashoka of Maurya dynasty in 249 BC to mark the spot of a deer park (also known as Rishipattana or Isipatna) where Buddha gave the first sermon to his five disciples after attaining enlightenment.
-These five monks went around the world to spread Buddhism all over.
-Sarnath is one of four holy pilgrimage destinations for Buddhists around the world.
-The holy sites based on Buddha’s life are: Lumbini (birth); Bodh Gaya (enlightenment); Sarnath (preaching) and Kushinagar (death).
-The Dhamek Stupa was re-built in 500 AD and it is well preserved till date.
+Sarnath, situated 10 kilometers away from Varanasi in Uttar Pradesh, India, is home to the Dhamek Stupa.
+This stupa, standing at 44 meters in height and 28 meters in diameter, was constructed by Emperor Ashoka of the Maurya dynasty in 249 BC.
+It was built to commemorate the deer park, also known as Rishipattana or Isipatna, where Buddha delivered his first sermon to his five disciples after achieving enlightenment.
+These disciples then traveled the world to propagate Buddhism.
+Sarnath is recognized as one of the four sacred pilgrimage sites for Buddhists globally, with the other three being Lumbini (birthplace), Bodh Gaya (site of enlightenment), and Kushinagar (place of passing away).
+The Dhamek Stupa was reconstructed in 500 AD and remains well-preserved to this day.

-Several Buddhist countries have built there shrines here and being maintained very well.
-It is believed that in 528 BC (around 2,500 years ago), Gautama Buddha had attained ‘enlightenment’ while meditating under a peepal tree for 49 days in Bodh Gaya.
-This tree was later known as ‘Bodhi tree’.
+Numerous nations with a Buddhist majority have constructed their shrines in this location, all of which are meticulously maintained.
+Legend has it that in 528 BC, approximately 2,500 years ago, Gautama Buddha achieved ‘enlightenment’ after meditating under a peepal tree for 49 days in Bodh Gaya.
+This tree eventually became known as the ‘Bodhi tree’.

-As per legend, Emperor Ashoka’s daughter, Sanghamittra, had taken a shoot from the original ‘Bodhi tree’ with her to Sri Lanka and planted it there.
-In 1931, Anagarika Dharmapala, the founder of Maha Bodhi Society of India, brought a shoot of the ‘Bodhi tree’ from Sri Lanka and planted it at Sarnath which is being worshipped here.
+Legend has it that Sanghamittra, the daughter of Emperor Ashoka, took a cutting from the original ‘Bodhi tree’ and brought it to Sri Lanka, where she planted it.
+In 1931, Anagarika Dharmapala, the founder of the Maha Bodhi Society of India, brought a cutting of the ‘Bodhi tree’ from Sri Lanka and planted it in Sarnath, where it is now revered.

 proxy list